 Built in 1902 just seven miles west of Freeman, this small building served the Johannesthal congregation from 1902 until 1967, when the church closed.
-The building also contains a display of other churches in the community.

 Heritage Hall Museum and Archives strives to preserve, educate and foster appreciation for the diverse natural and cultural history of the greater Freeman area, settled largely by Germans from Russia in the 1870s.

 Heritage Hall Museum welcomes individuals and families, as well as school and tour groups.
 Large groups are encouraged to call ahead to arrange for guides as needed.

 Monday - Friday 9 am-4 pm

 (Closed all weekends and holidays.)

 The Archivist is available Monday-Friday or by appointment.

 Copyright © Heritage Hall Museum & Archives | 605.929.7545 | firstname.lastname@example.org | 800 S Cedar St, Freeman, SD 57029